kapteyn-astro/kapteyn/SPHINX/intro.rst

 Installing
 ----------

-First unpack the downloaded kapteyn.tar.gz and go to the resulting directory.
+First unpack the downloaded .tar.gz or .zip file and go to the resulting directory.
 Then one of the following options can be chosen:

 #.
 Install into your Python system (you usually need root permission